MWloszek/dynamixfrontend.github.io/README.md

 ## General principles

 > "Part of being a good steward to a successful project is realizing that
-> writing code for yourself is a Bad Idea™.
+> writing code for yourself is a Bad Idea.
 If thousands of people are using
 > your code, then write your code for maximum clarity, not your personal
 > preference of how to get clever within the spec." - Idan Gazit